 Pinterest is arguably one of the best sites to make affiliate sales on.
 It’s one of the few ‘social’ sites where people are (often) shopping, or at least researching buying decisions.
 This is because it’s not really a social site at all, but a search engine.
 If people search for ‘pretty summer dresses’ or ‘baby boy nursery ideas’, they’re looking for ideas, but they’re probably also ready to buy a summer dress or some nursery equipment, so they’re coming to the site with a different mindset.

-Unlike Pinterest, Instagram isn’t known for making affiliate sales.
-Apart from anything else you don’t have a direct link from each post to send traffic to your affiliate products.
-However, Instagram is very visual AND aspirational.
-So if people see something they love on there, they sometimes want to purchase it.
+Unlike Pinterest, Instagram isn’t known as a search engine.
+But it is very visual AND aspirational.
+So if people see something they love on there, they often want to purchase it.

 Remember to disclose